Two Simple Methods for Slicing a Mango!

 - A ripe mango should be selected.
 Whenever a mango is at its peak of ripeness, it will have a gentle yield and an enticing scent.

-- Quicken the pace The mango can ripen more quickly if kept in a paper bag at room temperature.
+- Quicken the pace The mango will ripen more rapidly if kept in a paper bag at room temperature.

 - Get cheeky Remove the cheeks in a straight line from the chin.
 The mango's shape reveals the direction in which the pit is running.

-- Use it all Keep in mind the surrounding mango flesh when eating a mango with a pit.
+- Use it all You must not forget the pit of the mango.
 Always, there's a bit more fruit near the core.

 - Savory and sugary This fruit can be used in a wide variety of dishes, from appetizers to desserts.